if-fulcrum/install/README.md

  -r <HINGE_CONFIG_BRANCH>     Speficy Hinge Config branch   default: master -b <FULCRUM_BRANCH>          Specify Fulcrum branch        default: master
 ```
+Please note: that the HINGE_CONFIG_REPO_URL should be exactly what is provided from your Git source.

 ## Install Fulcrum Hinge on Mac or Ubuntu
 ### With example config